aleshaleksey/fansys23/08-spell-list.md

 |Limitation||
 |Save|WIS (harmless)|

 **Description**: The caster casts the spell upon one target at close range.
 The target gains the ability to see spells, supernatural energies and manifestations thereof that are otherwise unseen, within range.
-The target might not be able to identify exactly what it is seeing unless it succeeds a ["Knowledge: Arcana"](05-skills.md#knowledge) roll.
+The target knows the spell type (if any) and its descriptors.
+The target might not be able to identify exactly what it is seeing unless it succeeds a ["Knowledge: Arcana"](05-skills.md#knowledge) roll, which it makes at advantage.

 **Limitations**: This spell does not give one the ability to see invisible entities or objects, although if the entity is made invisible by a spell, then the target will be able to see the supernatural emanations around it, hence being able to localise it to the squares that it occupies.

 **Upcast**: The range of the spell increases by 30ft for every extra MP die above 3 in the spell.

-**Global**: The spell is cast on a locus, (centred on a square).
+**Global**: The spell is cast on a locus (centred on a square).
 All spells within 1200ft of this locus are visible to all entities in range of the spell (as long as they have sight).

 ___
 ### Slumber